 Evidence Based Practice is one of the five core principles of the CYP IAPT programme.
 Evidence based practice is the “The integration of the best available research with clinical expertise in the context of patient characteristics, culture, and patient preferences” (American Psychological Association Task Force on Evidence-based Practice, 2006).

 One of the key principles of CYP IAPT is use of evidence to guide clinical and managerial decision making and increasing access to interventions that have been found to be effective (see NICE guidelines).
-The collaborative can support implementation of evidence based care pathways and practice in services through training and consultancy.
+The Community of Practice can support implementation of evidence based care pathways and practice in services through training and consultancy.

 - CBT for anxiety and depression